ER-Visualizer/Visualizer/deliverables/iteration-plan.md

 We are following a strategy of continuous deployment.
 Before any branch is merged into master, a series of tests will be run against the branch to ensure that it is functioning.
 Additionally, everyone is responsible for writing unit tests for their code.
 Finally, to test usability we will demo the app to the Vector institute periodically to get feedback on how the app could be improved.

+The data required for the simulation to run will be uploaded as a csv file on the frontend of the app.
+Where the csv will be then parsed and sent to the backend.
+Predictions on whether patients need xrays are also specified in that csv.

 #### Q5: What are the user stories that make up the MVP?